guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 <br/>

 The figure below shows the execution time for each model for both Python and Rust.
-Rust-based translation consistently runs approximately 55% faster than its Python counterpart.
+Rust-based translation consistently runs approximately 2x faster than its Python counterpart.
 The Rust-based version of the BART-large 406M parameters runs faster than the smallest distilled model with 230M parameters in Python, showing that while research efforts aiming at reducing the model size are critical to ensure a sustainable use of NLP technologies, its benefits are comparable engineering-driven improvements resulting from high-performance languages implementations.
-More interestingly, this consistent 50%+ speed benefit shows that the two approaches are complementary.
+More interestingly, this consistent 50%+ execution time reduction shows that the two approaches are complementary.
 Combining distillation and an implementation in Rust, the summarization of a document can be accelerated by a factor of close to 5, from 2.57s down to les than 600ms.

 ![Summarization](../assets/generation_benchmarks/summarization_benchmark.svg "Summarization"){:width="95%"}